Several features require the the Curity Identity Server to make HTTP requests to external services.

 A proxy server can be configured for each HTTP client.
 Optionally, user credentials can be configured for proxy authentication.

-HTTP clients can be configured to expose metrics about requests.
+HTTP clients can be configured to expose metrics about requests and about the connection pool (if enabled).

 For details on the available metrics refer to Monitoring.

-Note that these metrics are captured from the perspective of HTTP client consumers, which may not match the requests actually sent to the target host.
+Note that request metrics are captured from the perspective of HTTP client consumers, which may not match the requests actually sent to the target host.

 For example, if a request is retried, metrics account for a single request.